LogoOsome

 To find out more, you may refer to the GST in Singapore and how it works in Singapore.

-How Do you File GST Returns?
+How Do You File GST Returns?

 It is mandatory to file GST returns by submitting GST F5 tax return to Inland Revenue Authority of Singapore (IRAS).
 Do note that the standard accounting period for businesses is quarterly.
 You are required to submit the GST return to IRAS within one month from the end of your accounting period.
 You will need a CorpPass account to file it electronically through myTax portal.